If you're a Christian should you practice yoga? What is it, and is it wrong or bad for you?"

 1. As with most JW rules, the leadership avoids issuing direct commands whenever possible.
 Instead of saying 'you are not allowed to do yoga', they'll imply JW's can't do it because it's unchristian, or 'Jehovah' doesn't approve of it, or it's a pagan practice, or 'the Bible says this, ... and here's what it means. ...' etc.

 The consequences of breaking most rules isn't clear either.
 If they were to publish a list of 150 things JW's can't do along with the punishment for breaking each rule, how many new members would they attract?
 Instead they'll say something like 'Yoga is not for Christians' and then they proceed to give a few reasons.
 By carefully choosing their words, they create the illusion that the organization does not control members and Jehovah is charge.
 Who is Jehovah?

 See Mind Control to understand why millions of Jehovah's Witnesses don't disagree about anything!
 They always 'speak in agreement'.
 To JW's this means they have 'the truth'.
 To critics it means they are being manipulated.
 Examine the evidence and draw your own conclusions.

-The Watchtower, Aug 1, 2002, Article: 'Yoga - Just an Exercise or Something More?', Subtitle: 'Not a Choice for Christians'
+The Watchtower magazine, Aug 1, 2002, Article: 'Yoga - Just an Exercise or Something More?', Subtitle: 'Not a Choice for Christians'

 'Yoga can expose one to the dangers of spiritism and occultism.'
-The Watchtower, Aug 15, 2002, Article: 'Do You Remember?'
+The Watchtower magazine, Aug 15, 2002, Article: 'Do You Remember?'
 Last par (Note: Spiritualism is not allowed in the Watchtower religion.
-Ironically though, their baptism vows refers to 'God's spirit-directed organization', i.e. the Watchtower.
+Ironically though, their baptism vows refers to 'God's spirit-directed organization', i.e. Watchtower.
 The religion also claims to be God's channel of communication)

 Awake!
 Feb 22, 1983, Article: 'Yoga - Is It For You?'